Blog Archive

 2017-01-25

-Educate, Don't Legislate by Rev. J.T.
+Educate, Don't Legislate - Rev. J.T.
 Smith

 Americans need to start implementing some common sense rather than trying to legislate everyone else's lives based on their own beliefs.